Photon emissions from Kerr equatorial geodesic orbits: PEP and MOB for emitters on different orbits

-Then we consider emitters on non-marginal (anti-)plunging (anti-)$\M P$, trapped $\M T$, bounded $\M B$ and deflected $\M D$ orbits.
+Next we consider the emitters on non-marginal (anti-)plunging (anti-)$\M P$, trapped $\M T$, bounded $\M B$ and deflected $\M D$ orbits.
+These emitters are divided by the marginal cases in the $(E_s,l_s)$ phase space.
+As the energy or angular momentum of a non-marginal emitter varies from the one of a marginal emitter, the PEP and MOB curves of the non-marginal emitters deviate from those of the marginal emitter.
+We study the behaviors of the PEP and MOB of the non-marginal emitters, and compare with the ones of marginal emitters.
 The results of $P(r_s)$ and $z_\mob(r_s)$ for prograde emitters with parameters $(E_s,l_s)$ are shown in Fig.~\ref{fig:ptbd}, where we set $a=0.5$.

-Here we will describe the main feature of these results for ingoing cases.
+Now we describe the main feature of these results for the ingoing emitters.
 We note that for all kinds of emitters at large $r_s$, the PEP and MOB mainly depend on the emitter's energy $E_s$.
 For $\M P$ and $\M T$ emitters, as $l_s$ is increased from zero to $l^u$ for each given $E_s$, both the PEP curves $P(r_s)$ and the MOB curves $z_\mob(r_s)$ move towards small radius.
-Therefore, the $\M{MP}$ (or $\M{MT}$) emitters have the largest observability among all the $P$ (or $\M T$) emitters with the same energy $E_s$.
+Therefore, the $\M{MP}$ (or $\M{MT}$) emitters have the largest observability among all the $\M P$ (or $\M T$) emitters with the same energy $E_s$, and the $\M{MP}$ (or $\M{MT}$) emitters are well observable until they reaching the positions of the unstable double roots.
 For $\M B$ emitters, we find that their PEP curves are bounded by those of the marginally trapped emitters\footnote{These may also be treated as the marginal bounded emitters in the range of $r_\ast<r_s<r_t$.} in the range of $r_\ast<r_s<r_t$ with $r_t$ being the radius of the turning point, and so do the MOB curves.
-Thus we always have $P>1/2$ and $z_\mob>0$ for $\M B$ emitters, and the observable radial ranges of bounded orbits shrink as $l_s$ is increased from $l^u$ towards $l_H$ (see the second and third rows of Fig.~\ref{fig:ptbd}).
+Thus we always have $P>1/2$ and $z_\mob>0$ for $\M B$ emitters, which means that the bounded emitters have good observability on their orbits and the observable radial ranges of bounded orbits shrink as $l_s$ is increased from $l^u$ towards $l_H$ (see the second and third rows of Fig.~\ref{fig:ptbd}).
 For $\M D$ emitters, we always have $P>1/2$ and $z_\mob>0$ in the whole allowed range $r_s>r_t$.
+Therefore, the deflected emitters are also well observable along their whole orbits.
+Note that, as a result of the ``beaming effect", the position of the minima of the PEP curves for the outgoing $\M B$ and $\M D$ emitters deviates from the positions of the turning points.